jumpinjackie/mapguide-maestro/Docs/userguide/scripting_and_automating_maestro.md

-.. _scripting-and-automating-maestro:
+---
+uid: scripting-and-automating-maestro
+---
 # Scripting and Automating Maestro

 > [!NOTE]
 > The IronPython Console feature is only available on Windows and is only bundled with the Windows installer package of Maestro

-As mentioned in the section (:ref:`user-interface`), Maestro includes an **IronPython Console** which provides the user an interactive scripting environment to drive and automate certain parts of the Maestro application with IronPython code
+As mentioned in the section (<xref:user-interface>), Maestro includes an **IronPython Console** which provides the user an interactive scripting environment to drive and automate certain parts of the Maestro application with IronPython code

 ## About IronPython